Holiday Hours

 Verify

-Confirm the new default script is saved and visible on the Receptionist page
+Confirm the agent is saved and active on the Inbound Agents tab

 After Your Holiday Ends